mcuringa/think-js/iteration.md

 As a program executes, the interpreter always keeps track of which statement is about to be executed.
 We call this the **control flow**, of the **flow of execution** of the program.
 When humans execute programs, they often use their finger to point to each statement in turn.
-So we could think of control flow as "Python's moving finger".
+So we could think of control flow as "Javascript's moving finger".

 Control flow until now has been strictly top to bottom, one statement at a time.
 The ``for`` loop changes this.